-- 1 Council sends the property owner a warning / defect letter that details what is required to bring the system into satisfactory operation with a due by date according to the risk for example high risk is a short compliance period. - If no response is received, then a reminder letter is issued with a shorter compliance period. - 3 A failure to respond to the reminder letter will result in a Prevention Notice under the Protection of the Environment Operations Act or a Notice of Proposed Order / Order under the Local Government Act - If the property owner does not comply with the notices Council may either issue penalties and or engage a solicitor to start proceedings to have the matter heard in either the Land and Environment Court or the Local Court. - 5 Depending on the risk to public and environmental health or the potential deliberate action to pollute, council may take more serios enforcement action much earlier in the process described above.
+- 1 Council sends the property owner a warning / defect letter that details what is required to bring the system into satisfactory operation with a due by date according to the risk for example high risk is a short compliance period. - 2 If no response is received, then a reminder letter is issued with a shorter compliance period. - 3 A failure to respond to the reminder letter will result in a Prevention Notice under the Protection of the Environment Operations Act or a Notice of Proposed Order / Order under the Local Government Act - 4 If the property owner does not comply with the notices Council may either issue penalties and or engage a solicitor to start proceedings to have the matter heard in either the Land and Environment Court or the Local Court. - 5 Depending on the risk to public and environmental health or the potential deliberate action to pollute, Council may take more serios enforcement action much earlier in the process described above. - 6 An owner may be required to upgrade the OSSM system in accordance with Council's Onsite Sewage Management Guidelines when an inspection reveals: - a.
+OSSM system of unknown age; - b.
+OSSM system with unknown approval to install status; - c. the OSSM system is older than 20 years; or - d. unknown land application areas.

-7. Renewal and Annual OSSM Management Fee
+7. Approval to Operate Renewal and Annual OSSM Management Fee

-For a property that has an OSSM system installed, Council charges the property owner an annual fee to assist with the funding of the OSSM Fee-for-Service Program.
+For any property with an OSSM system, Council charges the property owner an annual fee under 608 (2) of the Local Government Act to assist with the funding of the OSSM Fee-for-Service Program.
 The fee is charged as a separate item on the annual rates notice.
-The fee contributes to the development and dissemination of education material, OSSM audit inspections and the acquisition of resources to implement the OSSM Program objectives.
+The fee contributes to the development and dissemination of education material, OSSM inspections and the acquisition of resources to implement the OSSM Program objectives.

-The fee is based on per system or per dwelling and for commercial systems based on litres per equivalent tenement.
+The fee is based on per system or per dwelling basis and for commercial systems based on litres per equivalent tenement.